 Our services are available to U-M researchers and to outside academic and industry partners.

 If you're a new user, please visit our getting started guide.

 Do you have a screening project you would like to receive funding for?
 Great news!
 The Michigan Drug Discovery (MDD) is accepting applications for its Project Grants ($100,000 per year for up to three years) and Screening Grants ($75,000 for one year or $100,000 for two years).
 A pre-submission meeting with the MDD director is encouraged prior to applying; all submissions are due by May 17, 2022.

 We offer high-throughput screening of extensive small molecule, natural product and siRNA libraries — along with assay development and optimization — for basic biology and drug discovery projects.

-We have more than 160,000 diverse small molecule compounds, a unique library of more than 33,000 natural product extracts, an extensive siRNA library and a growing library of FDA-approved compounds for drug repurposing projects.
+We have more than 250,000 diverse small molecule compounds, a unique library of more than 45,000 natural product extracts, an extensive siRNA library and a growing library of 7,000-plus FDA-approved drugs and clinical compounds for drug repurposing projects.